danielsz/android-oauth2-client/README.md

 token.isExpired();
 ```

-To manually refresh a token:
+To refresh a token:

 ```java
 Token newToken = token.refresh(client);
 ```

+A more involved example can be found [here](https://github.com/danielsz/oauth2-client).

 ### Assumptions